Nashville, Tennessee: Professional

 The Tennessee Titans moved to Nashville in 1998.
 Previously known as the Houston Oilers, which began play in 1960 in Houston, Texas, the team relocated to Tennessee in 1997.
 They played at the Liberty Bowl Memorial Stadium in Memphis for one season, then moved to Nashville in 1998 and played in Vanderbilt Stadium for one season.
 During those two years, the team was known as the Tennessee Oilers, but changed its name to Titans in 1999.
 The team now plays at Nissan Stadium in Nashville, which opened in 1999.
 Since moving to Nashville, the Titans have won five division championships (2000, 2002, 2008, 2020, and 2021) and one conference championship (1999).
 They competed in 1999's Super Bowl XXXIV, losing to the St. Louis Rams, 23–16.
 The city previously hosted the 1939 Nashville Rebels of the American Football League and two Arena Football League teams named the Nashville Kats (1997–2001 and 2005–2007).

 From April 25–27, 2019, Nashville hosted the 2019 NFL draft, which saw an estimated 200,000 fans attend each day.
+Nashville will host Super Bowl LXIV in 2030 at the New Nissan Stadium, marking the first Super Bowl to be held in Nashville.

 The Nashville Predators joined the National Hockey League as an expansion team in the 1998–99 season.
 The team plays its home games at Bridgestone Arena.
 The Predators have won two division championships (2017–18 and 2018–19) and one conference championship (2016–17).

 Nashville SC, a Major League Soccer franchise, began play in 2020 at Nissan Stadium.
 It moved into the newly completed soccer-specific stadium Geodis Park at the Nashville Fairgrounds in 2022.
+Geodis Park will host nine Olympic soccer matches during the 2028 Summer Olympics.